Francis X. DiLorenzo: Bishop of Honolulu

-At the 2002 convention of the U.S. Conference of Catholic Bishops (USCCB), DiLorenzo spoke in favor of tighter restrictions on priests accursed of sexual abuse of minors.
+At the 2002 convention of the U.S. Conference of Catholic Bishops (USCCB), DiLorenzo spoke in favor of tighter restrictions on priests accused of sexual abuse of minors.
 The new policy, adopted by the USCCB, prohibited accused priests from interacting with parishioners, but allow them to remain in the priesthood.

 On January 29, 2003, DiLorenzo removed Reverend Roberto Batoon as pastoral administrator of Molokai Catholic Community, a cluster of parishes on the Island of Molokai in Hawaii.
-Batoon had been accused of sexual abuse by several individuals when he was a priest in the Philippines.DiLorenzo is often credited with creating the first zero tolerance policy on allegations of sexual abuse at the hands of priests—a policy that came about well before the Catholic sex abuse scandals that plagued the rest of the nation in the early 2000s.
+Batoon had been accused of sexual abuse by several individuals when he was a priest in the Philippines.
+DiLorenzo is often credited with creating the first zero tolerance policy on allegations of sexual abuse at the hands of priests—a policy that predated the national Catholic sex abuse scandals in the early 2000s.

 Bishop of Richmond

-On March 31, 2004, John Paul II appointed DiLorenzo as bishop of the Diocese of Richmond.
+On March 31, 2004, John Paul II appointed DiLorenzo as bishop of Richmond.
 He was installed there on May 24, 2004.